jbxonline/ttp-interview-submission/README.md

 # Bonus Points

 * Given more time, what improvements to the existing codebase would you make?

+The first thing I would do is to upgrade the Laravel version!
+Lost a lot of time trying to remember whether methods and helpers were available in v4.
+Most were not :(

+Once that was done, I could separate out the routes into web and api routes, integrate some auth using Sanctum, create services to handle the logic and create tests.